Set up sitemap generation with StreamX

 Step 2: Run the StreamX Mesh

-The StreamX Mesh for this tutorial consists of 3 services that take care of generating and serving sitemap files while HTML pages come and go.
+The StreamX Mesh for this tutorial consists of three services that take care of generating and serving sitemap files while HTML pages come and go.

 1. Open the terminal and go to set-up-sitemap-generation-tutorial inside the cloned project directory.